remoteroast/remoteroast.github.io/_posts/2023-05-02-spring-roundup-1.md

 tags: [roundup]
 image: assets/images/spring_roundup_1_2023.png
 description: "Spring Roundup 1"
-featured: true # if T, show in featured
+featured: false # if T, show in featured
 hidden: false # if T, hide from all post
 rating:
 ---

 <h2>A little recap of the first half of spring!</h2>